 The Gemini Planet Imager (GPI) is a new science instrument that exploits the latest generation of adaptive optics technology, coronagraphy, and detectors.
 We have successfully commissioned GPI at the Gemini South telescope in Chile and in 2014 we started a three-year science program called GPIES (GPI Exoplanet Survey) that will survey 600 stars for the presence of young giant planets.

-Jacqueline is a second-year PhD student in the UC Berkeley physics department.
+Jacqueline is a PhD student in the UC Berkeley physics department.
 She completed her BS in physics at the University of Michigan in 2017 and is currently working on the Compton Spectrometer and Imager (COSI) experiment at SSL.

 Peter Beiersdorfer received his B. S. and M. S. degrees in Physics from Auburn University, and his M. A. and Ph.
 D. degrees in Astrophysical Sciences/Plasma Physics from Princeton University.
 At Auburn he was the recipient of several awards, including the Comer Medal.
 At Princeton he was a Westinghouse Fellow and Fannie and John Hertz Foundation Fellow, and he received a Charlotte Elizabeth Proctor Honorific Fellowship.
 For his thesis on “High-Resolution Studies of the X-Ray Transitions in Highly Charged Neonlike Ions on the PLT Tokamak” he received the Doctoral Thesis Prize of the Fannie and John Hertz Foundation.
 He joined the High Temperature Physics Division at the Lawrence Livermore National Laboratory in 1988, where his work centered on the measurement and interpretation of spectra from highly charged ions in high-temperature laboratory and astrophysical plasmas.
 He served in two group leader positions in the Physics Division as well as the project leader of the electron beam ion trap experiment.
 He was appointed a Senior Scientist and a Distinguished Member of the Technical Staff.
 He holds a research scientist position at the Space Science Laboratory of the University of California Berkeley since 2004.